aleix-albaiges/-UPCSOSTENIBLE---Equip-A---Urban-Mobility-Challenge/README.md

 ##  2. Create a data visualization solution that summarizes the people flow generated daily by UPC students, by transportation category.
 A user of your solution should be able to answer some of the following questions:

 ### How do people exactly move from their home to their school?
 The following pie chart resume which transport use studients to go to the University.
+We can see that the most used transport to go to the University is the combination of públic transport and active mobility (on foot or bike).
+Also we can see that many people do the whole trip using only public transport or active mobility.
 <img src="howpeoplego.png">

 And the following pie chart resume which transport use studients to go and return to the university.
 Also we attached a bar plot to vizualize the number of people in each group.
 This was done is grafic_barres_queso.py